 Lack of cloud expertise is a top barrier to migration.
-The cloud’s architecture and layers of abstraction are very different from the on-premise systems an organization’s users are used to.
-Training staff in AWS is essential to ensuring a smooth transition to the cloud, and the earlier in the migration process it’s done the more time they’ll have to adapt to the new tools and processes.
+The cloud’s architecture and layers of abstraction are very different from the on-premises systems an organization’s users are familiar with.
+Training staff in AWS is essential to ensuring a smooth transition to the cloud — the earlier in the migration process it’s done, the more time they’ll have to adapt to the new tools and processes.
 Early training may also help foster internal evangelism that can help break down departmental barriers and reduce apprehension around the cloud across the organization.
 AWS offers guidance and education for quickly getting teams up to speed on its platform.

 Consider how operations will evolve in AWS cloud

 Migrating to the cloud means big changes for IT operations.
-With AWS providing and managing the infrastructure, the role traditionally performed by ITOps, your organization’s operations team will need to reconsider how it does things.
+With AWS providing and managing the infrastructure — the role traditionally performed by IT operations — your organization’s operations team will need to reconsider how it does things.
 Pre-migration, it’s important to evaluate any processes that might have to be modified or completely rethought in this new environment.
-This is also the time to investigate any operational tools and training that can empower your team to succeed in the cloud.
+This is also the time to investigate operational tools and training that can empower your team to succeed in the cloud.
 Addressing how your operations will need to evolve before you migrate to AWS will help ensure they remain aligned with your overarching business strategy.

-Identify all your assets and which will be included in the migration
+Identify all your assets and which will migrate to AWS

 It should go without saying that identifying exactly what will be included in your AWS migration is critical to the ultimate success of your cloud adoption.
 But that’s no small task when you’re dealing with thousands of applications and their dependencies.

-It’s important to spend time upfront finding a discovery tool that best suits your needs — AWS offers its AWS Application Discovery Service, and there are third-party tools available as well.
-It may also help to put together a discovery team that can identify applications and their relevant owners, vendors, and stakeholders, and otherwise help map, define, and track the assets to be included in your cloud migration.
-Once you have a complete inventory of your assets, you should identify which workloads are appropriate to start with and create a refactoring plan to implement once they’re migrated.
+It’s important to spend time upfront finding a discovery tool that best suits your needs — AWS offers its AWS Application Discovery Service, and there also are third-party tools.
+It may help to put together a discovery team that can identify applications and their relevant owners, vendors, and stakeholders, and then help map, define, and track the assets to include in your cloud migration.
+Once you complete your asset inventory, identify which workloads are appropriate to start with and create a refactoring plan to implement once they’re migrated.

 It’s best to start with a few small applications, develop a light-migration plan, and migrate those apps.
 The goal is to get a few wins under your belt before you start the larger migration.
 But there’s value even if these first migrations fall short as they can help identify issues in your migration plan so you can recalibrate while the stakes are still low.
 This pilot migration will also help staff get more comfortable with AWS, and a few wins upfront will allow the stakeholders to see and sell the benefits of the migration to the rest of the organization.